 - Replacement electrical equipment with New Zealand standards of operation

-- Commercial goods.
-Items do not qualify as household effects if they have a commercial nature, for example factory plant and office equipment.
+- Commercial goods that do not qualify as household effects if they have a commercial nature, for example, factory plant and office equipment.

 The New Zealand Customs Service strictly enforces these conditions and hold no licence to change these rules depending on particular circumstances.
 If an item does not meet the above criteria, you will have to pay Customs Charges.